linnknowit/CICD-WS-start/README.md

 ## Step 4 - Additional CI actions
 As mentioned before, there're more ways to use workflows other than just building and deploying your code.
+You can check out the actions in the Marketplace here: https://github.com/marketplace?type=actions

+Some that could be worth checking out:
+* Super-Linter, helps you maintaining good looking code by failing the action if your code syntax doesn't follow the standards. https://github.com/marketplace/actions/super-linter
+* slack-send, send data into Slack when you're running your workflow. https://github.com/marketplace/actions/slack-send
+* Code quality actions, there're multiple code quality actions to check out: https://github.com/marketplace?category=code-quality&type=actions.

 ## Delete your web app
 Since we've created the web app using a free subscription and a free pricing tier - it will never cost you any money unless you change any of these settings.